 While the Crockett Pro 2 comes re-engineered with translucent Rapidweld layers to provide lightweight reinforcement and durability, the Slip-On Lite is better left to wearing off the board alongside the custom labeled satin-lined cinch backpack/tote bag.
 It will be released in very limited numbers at 40 shops globally this Saturday, March 18th and retail for $120.

 Of everything in this amazing debut, we found ourselves puzzled by the media that came along with it.
-Confused and enticed altogether, we reach out to Chad Bowers at Quasi to ask him about the release of their first collaborative model, and what the hell was with that random woman who kept whispering…
+Confused and enticed altogether, we reached out to Chad Bowers at Quasi to ask him about the release of their first collaborative model, and what the hell was with that random woman who kept whispering…

 How did this collab all come about?